 Who is Veon?

-FEL is now Veon Limited which includes all FEL’s personnel plus those of another forestry investment company, I.F.S.
+In 2015, Forest Enterprises Ltd rebranded as Veon Limited which includes all FEL’s personnel plus those of another forestry investment company, I.F.S.
 Asset Managers Ltd, to form one larger Irish professional forestry company.

 Why has the re-brand from FEL to Veon happened?